aleksihussa/analyticsapp/DesignOverview.md

 The core principle behind the design (although naming and some conventions modified) **Model-View-Controller (MVC)** pattern to ensure a clean separation between the data model, business logic, and user interface.

+### Mid-term self-evaluation

+Our initial design for the application architecture was to implement three modules: **UI**, **Service** and **Data**, which are also described above.
+The chosen architecture has supported implementation mainly because it has made simultaneous developing problem-free.
+This is due to the work rarely overlapping between modules.
+Also, the design ensures that each module has a single responsibility.
+For the rest of the project, we intend to continue with this design.

+As one could maybe deduce from the previous paragraph, we have been able to stick to the original design very well.
+The "inner" designs of some of the modules have been modified slightly along the way though, for example to follow some design pattern.
+Implementation of the base features has been quite clear during the whole process: what needs to be done, where, when, etc. To address how the design corresponds to quality, we have planned the application to be relatively easily tested.
+Also, the design follows separation of concerns.

+We believe we have at least somehow implemented all the main classes needed to take the project to the finish line.
+The remaining work will not necessarily require any notable changes – instead, it will be related to connecting the pieces and building some small things onto what already exists.
+Additionally, tests need to be implemented.
+Finally, the guideline requirements regarding the actual code at this point should be fulfilled with ease.